 Where Zika is found

 A large outbreak of Zika virus is now occurring in the Caribbean and areas of Mexico, Central America, South America.
 Zika virus has infected many travelers returning to the U.S. from these areas, including Mississippians.
-No cases of local transmission by mosquitoes in the U.S. have been reported.

 - Zika infection can be passed from a pregnant women to her baby, causing severe birth defects, including brain damage, hearing and vision loss, and impaired growth.